Introduction

 The Sandbox has access to the entire public Godot API using a run-time generated API.
 The run-time generated API is written into the project root, or wherever CMakeLists.txt is if you are using CMake.
 Then, when building a program, the API will be discovered by the build system, and your external editor if you are using that, and provide the entire API.

 This run-time generated API also includes loaded extensions your project is using.
+That means if you are using a GDExtension that creates new classes, those are also available in Godot Sandbox, with auto-completion.

 Temporary Arguments